brianglass/anastasis/files/lesser_hours.md

 Amen. ****

 The Kontakion of the Saint, if there is one, or of the current Feast, or of the day of the week.
-But on Sunday we say the HypakoÃ¯ of the Tone.
+But on Sunday we say the Hypakoï of the Tone.

 Then: